 The projector's internal speakers are loud enough for most rooms.
 However, if your installation requires maximum volume and sound quality, you can connect the projector to external speakers or a public address (PA) system.
+This disables the projector's internal speakers.

-If you've connected multiple audio and video sources to the projector, the projector will automatically switch the audio source along with the video source whenever the user chooses a different video source.
-(See "Switching Between Picture Sources" on page 27 or page 32.)
+If you've connected multiple audio and video sources to the projector, the projector will automatically switch the audio along with the video source whenever you choose a different video source.
+(See "Switching Between Picture Sources" on page 29 or page 34.)